brynnacodes/drupal-cipher/README.md

-# BookClub
+# Cipher

-A website and roster for the Hogwarts Book Club to keep track of member info, favorite books, and total books read.
-Mischief managed!
+A Drupal website showcasing a custom module to encrypt inputted text using the shift/Caesar cipher!

 ## Prerequisites